 Dogs love routine and will happily adjust to yours if they know how it works.
 When Baloo was still a puppy, I stopped playing with him when we were inside.
 Playing games such as tug of war would just excite him even more, so it was absolutely counterproductive!
 However, I still wanted to play with him sometimes.
 Playing is important to strengthen the bond between you and your pooch and Baloo loves it.
 So, my solution was to only play active games when we were outside.
 We would still play scent games inside on rainy days because this is a calm activity.

 This is a great way to teach your dog that outside is the “active zone”, while inside is the place to rest and relax.

-So I highly recommend that you only do any sort of physical exercise outside.
-So if you’re dog is having “the zoomies” and you would like to let him get rid of his excess energy, let him run outside!
+I highly recommend that you only do any sort of physical exercise when you’re outside.
+If your dog is having the zoomies and you would like to let him get rid of his excess energy, let him run outside!
 But don’t play tug of war inside, it’s highly unlikely that he’ll calm down like that.